Skip to Content

 Step 1: Enable API and Get API token

-1. Visit the MPCVault Web Console and log in as your organization admin.
+1. Log in to the MPCVault Web Console as an organization admin.

-2. Navigate to the API page and click Create an APl user.
+2. Navigate to the API page and click Create an API user.

-• Name: Enter a unique name for the API user.
+• Name: Enter a unique name for this API user.

 • Permission: Select the vaults this API user can access.